dotnet/corert/Documentation/how-to-debug-compiler-dependency-analysis.md

 WhyDGML
 =======
 This tool visualizes paths from a node of interest to the roots.
 The input to the tool is the DGML file and name of a node of interest.
-The output is the list of reasons why that node was include.
+The output is the list of reasons why that node was included.

 This tool located in folder `src\ILCompiler.DependencyAnalysisFramework\WhyDgml`